STEM: Formula 24 Racing

 Greenpower is the overseeing body, an international STEM development organisation who host numerous heats of the challenging 90 minute 24 Volt electric car races.
 Each team has regulation batteries and motors and must have a minimum of 3 drivers in each race.
 This requires high-pressure pit stops as well as consistent and assertive driving.
 All team members must be aged between 11 and 16

-Our car ‘Hummingbird’ has had a string of successes and we are delighted to hold an average of one trophy: one race for the 36 races we have entered so far.
-We are currently proud to have won the PORTFOLIO AWARD at the International Finals in 2020.
+Our car ‘Hummingbird’ has had a string of successes over the 40 races we have entered so far.
+We are currently proud to have won the PORTFOLIO AWARD at the International Finals in 2020 and more recently the SUSTAINABILITY AWARD in the 2022 Regional Heats.

 The Portfolio Award recognises the substantial team work and ongoing education and development associated with highly regarded PHSG’s team.